cseanburns/personal_knowledge_mgmt/src/7-evaluating-information-sources.md

 And when we investigate stories (or theories), it's worthwhile to consider whether the characters are coherent in this way, too.
+You can put this to the test.
+When thinking about big issues taking place in the world, think about who is involved, how they are acting, what they are saying, etc.
+Is what they are saying make sense, per the above ideas?

 ## Closing the Loop